bereketkib/Node-website/README.md

 - Follow the link to the repl.it page: https://replit.com/@bekibreab/Node-website
 - Click on the 'Fork & Run' button and wait for some minutes
-- In the shell write the command 'node index.js'
-- In the Webview window click the "Show Web Content" button
+- Click the 'Run' button